 The original Hakkasan, designed by Christian Liaigre, epitomises Chinoiserie decadence – which will match your mood perfectly when you’re delving into Peking duck with caviar, or grilled wagyu beef with king soy sauce.
-The Canton region is represented well with aromatic and sensuous editions of its classic dishes – which is why this Chinese canteen has been Michelin starred for over 15 years.
+The Guangzhou region is represented well with aromatic and sensuous editions of classic Cantonese dishes – which is why this Chinese canteen has been Michelin starred for over 15 years.
+READ MORE

 Address: 8 Hanway Place, W1T 1HD.
 Cuisine: Chinese.
 Price: Menu £38/128 – Carte £29/98.
 Dress Code: Smart Casual.

 Were you to get ‘gourmet restaurant’ as a clue in Pictionary, your creation may well resemble Pied à Terre.
 It’s smart, refined, and the dishes – a mix of Dorset crab, smoked quail, suckling pig, and poached turbot – tick almost every box in the Michelin Eye-Spy.
 Once the proud owner of two stars, it nevertheless continues to serve “creative, flavoursome cooking” with ingredients sourced exclusively from small independent suppliers.

 Address: 34 Charlotte Street,W1T 2NH.
 Cuisine: Creative.
 Price: Menu £30/80.
 Dress Code: Smart.